-- Therapists receive a performance review, which includes a global therapist rating and clinical feedback every 90-120 days. - Statewide average fidelity rating was 4.8 (exceeding the goal of 3). - Statewide average dissemination adherence rating was 4.9 (exceeding the goal of 4). - 3 therapists received a corrective action plan (Improvement Plan).
+- New therapists receive performance reviews every 30 days, for three months, which include dissemination adherence, meeting caseload requirement, and attendance/participation in weekly clinical consultation with their team. - Therapists receive a performance review, which includes a global therapist rating and clinical feedback every 90-120 days. - Statewide average fidelity rating was 5.8 (exceeding the goal of 3).

-- 35 therapists delivered the intervention in the juvenile courts. - 6 new therapists were trained.
+- Statewide average dissemination adherence rating was 5.8 (exceeding the goal of 4). - 1 therapist received a corrective action plan (Improvement Plan). - 30 therapists delivered the intervention in the juvenile courts. - 7 new therapists were trained.